 Diego: Mine was Green Day on their 21st Century Breakdown World Tour, with the Italian punk rock band Belladonna.
 It was amazing but they didn’t play my favorite song, "When I Come Around."
 Luckily they played it the other times they’ve been here.

 Mario: I was 18 years old and it was a festival with System of a Down, Incubus, The Prodigy, Clutch...it was awesome!

 Q: Stay True To Yourself has a solid variety vocal wise and music wise -- moving forward, do you see your sound evolving, or have you found your true style?

 A: Pete: We keep searching for our true style so we want to evolve as musicians and writers, making something fresh, new and original that will make us fulfilled, despite whatever people could think.

 Diego: Our roots come from punk rock, but we want to fall into the unknown, maybe more experimental, and aggressive feelings.
 I don’t think I could be writing pop-punk music my whole life.

 Mario: We are very happy with the result of the album, and the truth is that we have many ideas in mind for the next album.
 I think it will be a deeper, more intense and energetic album, but right now we have to keep playing to have an excellent live sound.

-Stay up to date with High Fidelity on Facebook
+You can stay up to date with High Fidelity on Facebook